fish-quant/fq-segmentation/docs/tools.md

     next to the plugin name, and selecting the Juypyter Notebook as engine.

-## Workflows
+## Jupyter notebooks
-We also provide the Python code that is called in the ImJoy plugins, as simple Python files in the folder `workflow`.
+We also illustrate the workflow in the ImJoy Python plugins in dedicated Jupyter notebooks, which can be found in the folder `notebooks`.

-To run this code, install this repository in a dedicated conda environment, e.g. with
+To run this code, we recommend following the instructions above to create a dedicated conda environment, and install the code of this plugin in this env, e.g. with
 ```
 pip install git+https://github.com/muellerflorian/segmentation/ --upgrade
 ```